-Dr. Barnana Guha Thakurta (Banerjee) Head and Associate Professor
+Dr. Barnana Guha Thakurta (Banerjee)

-Department of Political Science Netaji Subhas Open University
+Director, School of Social Sciences Head and Professor Department of Political Science Netaji Subhas Open University

 Notification

 All rights reserved.
 No part of this Self-Learning Material (SLM) may be reproduced in any form without permission in writing from Netaji Subhas Open University.